Primary Enforcement Authority for the Underground Injection Control Program

 - Who implements the program in states, territories, and tribes that do not have primacy?

 - What is the process for states, territories, and tribes to apply for primacy or implement a substantial program revision?

 - What are the core elements of a primacy application or program revision?

 - What states, territories, and tribes are currently in the primacy application or substantial program revision process?

 - What states, territories, and tribes have recently completed a primacy application or substantial program revision process?

 Section 1421 of the Safe Drinking Water Act (SDWA) requires EPA to develop UIC program requirements that protect underground sources of drinking water from endangerment.
 EPA has developed UIC program requirements that are designed to be adopted by states, territories, and tribes.

 Primary enforcement authority, often called primacy, refers to state, territory, or tribal responsibilities associated with implementing EPA approved UIC programs.
 A state, territory, or tribe with UIC primacy, or primary enforcement authority oversees the UIC program in that state, territory, or tribe.

-Section 1422 requires primacy applicants meet EPA’s minimum requirements for UIC programs.
-Programs authorized under this section, referred to as 1422 programs, have primacy for Class I, II, III, IV, V, and VI wells.
+Primacy programs are established under Sections 1422 and 1425 of the SDWA.
+Section 1422 requires primacy applicants to meet EPA’s minimum requirements for UIC programs.
+Programs authorized under this section, referred to as 1422 programs, may have primacy for Class I, II, III, IV, V, and VI wells.

 - All well classes